jerryhanks/Rave/README.md

                         .build();
 ```

-## Using Rave Dialog with On RaveDialog.OnRaveResponseCallback
+## Using Rave Dialog with RaveDialog.OnRaveResponseCallback
 You can also use the other Rave Dialog Constructor that accepts a third Parameter : RaveDialog.OnRaveResponseCallback if you need access to the final success response.
 ```
 public class MainActivity extends AppCompatActivity implements RaveDialog.OnRaveResponseCallback {